cicirello/JavaPermutationTools/paper/paper.md

 of permutation optimization problems.

-Evolutionary computation, such as genetic algorithms, solve problems through simulated evolutionary processes [@mitchell].
+Evolutionary computation, such as genetic algorithms, solve problems through simulated evolution [@mitchell].
 They maintain a population of solutions to the problem, and this population evolves over many generations using operators such as mutation and crossover.
-Just as it is in natural evolution, a diverse gene pool is important.
+Just as in natural evolution, a diverse gene pool is important.
 In later generations, if variation within the population declines, then search can stagnate.
 Population management [@sevaux2005], such as in scatter search [@campos2005],